MicrosoftDocs/win32/desktop-src/hidpi/high-dpi-desktop-application-development-on-windows.md

 1. Ensure that the mouse cursor will stay in the same relative position on the Window when dragging between displays
 2. Prevent the application window from getting into a recursive dpi-change cycle where one DPI change triggers a subsequent DPI change, which triggers yet another DPI change.

 If you have application-specific requirements that prevent you from using the suggested rectangle that Windows provides in the WM\_DPICHANGED message, see W[**M\_GETDPISCALEDSIZE**](wm-getdpiscaledsize.md).
-This message can be used to give Windows a desired size that you’d like the window to use once the DPI change has occurred, while still avoiding the issues described above.
+This message can be used to give Windows a desired size that you d like the window to use once the DPI change has occurred, while still avoiding the issues described above.

 **Lack of documentation about virtualization**